themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 This is the cool part.
 Notice that we're simply calling `Meteor[ service ]`.
 How is this working?
 Well, each of our login methods are defined directly on the `Meteor` object, so, what we're really doing here is calling `Meteor.loginWith<Service>`.
 Neat, eh?
 All of the methods are fairly uniform, so it makes sense to have a single call and treat the method name as a variable.
 To make it work, we just pass in the service name to get the appropriate method and feed in our `options` object as the first argument.

 All of our methods have a uniform callback, too, so we make sure to handle the error and we're done!
 Believe it or not, this is all of the code we need to get our social logins working.
-At this point—if our configurations were done properly earlier—we have a working oAuth login system!
+At this point—if our configurations were done properly earlier—we have a working OAuth login system!
 Pretty wild.
 We're not quite done, though.
-Next, we also want to add support for password-based logins for users who _do not_ want to use oAuth.
-Because oAuth sign in also doubles as a sign up, we'll see how to allow users to both sign up _and_ login using the same form in the next section.
+Next, we also want to add support for password-based logins for users who _do not_ want to use OAuth.
+Because OAuth sign in also doubles as a sign up, we'll see how to allow users to both sign up _and_ login using the same form in the next section.
 Times a wastin', let's get to it!

 ### Wiring up a login/signup modal
 Since we already have our button wired up for our sign in modal—we'll be relying on Boostrap's `data-toggle` and `data-target` attributes to open this for us—our next step is to wire up the modal that will actually be fired when the button is clicked.
 Real quick, we need to make sure this is included in our `index.html` template.